Kevin Parker (New York politician): Tenure

+In December 2018, a car bearing Parker's Senate parking placard was parked illegally in a New York City bicycle lane, blocking bicycle traffic.
+When questioned on Twitter by a Republican female staffer about the vehicle, Parker replied, "Kill yourself!"
+Parker later commented, "I don't know why this is a temper issue.
+Did I touch her?"
+He also said: "I’m sure people in my district don’t care."
+Parker eventually deleted his tweet and issued an apology.
+Senate Democratic Leader Andrea Stewart-Cousins criticized Parker for his tweet.
+However, as of January 27, 2019, no formal disciplinary action had been taken against him in regard to the "Kill yourself!" tweet.

-After Democrats won the Senate majority in the 2018 elections, Parker was named Chair of the Committee on Energy and Telecommunications.
-As of March 2019, Parker served as Majority Whip.
-The State Senate passed the Reproductive Health Act in 2019, with Parker voting in favor of the bill; then-Governor Andrew Cuomo signed the bill into law.
+The State Senate passed the Reproductive Health Act in January 2019, with Parker voting in favor of the bill; then-Governor Andrew Cuomo signed the bill into law.

 In May 2019, the State Senate passed a Parker-sponsored bill that would ban undetectable firearms.
+In July 2019, Governor Andrew Cuomo signed the bill into law.

 A Parker-sponsored bill that barred utility companies from shutting off customers' service during the COVID-19 pandemic and other states of emergency was signed into law on June 17, 2020.

-On October 14, 2020, a Parker-sponsored bill recognizing Juneteenth (June 19) as an official state holiday was enacted, commemorating the day when the news of liberation came to Texas more than two years after President Abraham Lincoln’s Emancipation Proclamation went into effect.
-Also in 2020, he sponsored a bill that would have recognized racism as a public health crisis.
+On October 14, 2020, a Parker-sponsored bill recognizing Juneteenth (June 19) as an official state holiday was enacted.
+Juneteenth commemorates the day when the news of the liberation of enslaved persons reached Texas more than two years after President Abraham Lincoln’s Emancipation Proclamation went into effect.

-In 2021, Parker re-introduced legislation to require members of the NYPD to live in the five boroughs.
+Also in 2020, Parker sponsored a bill that would have recognized racism as a public health crisis.
+In 2021, he re-introduced legislation to require members of the NYPD to live in the five boroughs.

+As of March 2026, Parker served as the Senate's senior assistant majority leader.
+His district, Senate District 21, consists of the Brooklyn neighborhoods of Flatbush, East Flatbush, Kensington, Ditmas Park, Midwood, Flatlands, Canarsie, Georgetown, Old Mill Basin, Mill Basin, Bergen Beach and Marine Park.

+In March 2026, Parker authored legislation mandating that MTA subway trains have two-person crews.

+Other campaigns

-2021 NYC Comptroller campaign
+2021 New York City comptroller campaign

 Parker announced his candidacy in the 2021 New York City Comptroller election.
 He ran in the Democratic primary against (among others) NYS Senator Brian Benjamin, entrepreneur and former US Marine Zach Iscol, NYC Council member Brad Lander, and NYS Assemblymember David Weprin.
-Through January 15, 2021, he was fifth in fundraising among all candidates, behind Lander, Iscol, Benjamin, and Weprin.
-He had raised approximately $122,000 and finished sixth in the Democratic primary, which was won by Lander.
+He finished sixth in the Democratic primary, which was won by Lander.

-2025 NYC Comptroller Campaign
+2025 New York City comptroller campaign

-Parker announced that he is running for New York City Comptroller in 2025.
-New York County Democratic Party Chair and former New York State Assemblyman Keith Wright and New York State Senator Robert Jackson revoked their previous endorsements for Parker and endorsed New York City Councilman Justin Brannan as their first choice endorsement in the primary among Democrats.
+Parker ran for New York City Comptroller again in 2025.
+New York County Democratic Party Chair, former New York State Assemblyman Keith Wright, and New York State Senator Robert Jackson initially endorsed Parker, but later revoked their respective endorsements and endorsed New York City Councilman Justin Brannan as their first choice in the Democratic primary.
+Parker finished in fourth place out of four candidates in the Democratic primary.